 In this post you’ll hear all about Arielle’s wellness journey which involved overcoming addiction, to drugs, alcohol & fitness, and how she totally turned her life around.

-Without further adieu, let’s welcome Arielle Lorre to The Skinny Confidential.
+Without further ado, let’s welcome Arielle Lorre to The Skinny Confidential.

 ♡ Introduce yourself & tell us how you got started.
 Give us your whole life story!
 The more info the better!